Vergangenheit/na_gribtools/README.md

 The "download" action downloads the grib forecasts and converts them into a .icondb database.

-To query the database, use the action "query" with a lat and longitude.
+To query the database, use the action "query" with a lat and longitude in a EPSG:4326 format.
 example: `./iconmanage.py query 45.268012 7.768123`